cavaunpeu/willwolf.io-source/content/articles/technical-guide-open-source-ml-masters.md

 If you're unsure about where you might want to go, I would start here. **In addition, moving abroad is of course in no way a requirement for this program**.
 However, the assumption is that you won't be generating income, so pursuing the OSMLM in your home country might prove expensive.

 ### Visas
 Please, do not overlook visa requirements.
 Follow the rules.
 In Morocco, I was granted 3-month tourist visas, which I could renew by spending a few hours in neighboring Spain.
-For an in-depth look at visa regulations, please visit my personal favorite [VisaHQ](https://www.visahq.com/).
+For an in-depth look at visa regulations, please visit my personal favorite, [VisaHQ](https://www.visahq.com/).

 ### Costs
 Personally, my costs had the following dimensions:

 - **Monthly rent: $600/month** for a beautiful, central, sunlit, and furnished 2-bedroom apartment in the center of Casablanca, which I often split with a friend.
 - **Coworking space: $300/month**.
 Really expensive, in my opinion!
 (I found the same in Mexico City as well, that a monthly co-working fee ran roughly half of what I'd pay in rent.)
 All the same, **I only spent 2 months here before moving to friends' offices.**
-- **Educational resources: roughly $1,100.** This said, I spent **\$800 on the first half of the [Udacity Artifical Intelligence Nanodegree](https://www.udacity.com/course/artificial-intelligence-nanodegree--nd889) program.** Thereafter, I bought a textbook, subscribed to some Coursera courses at \$50/per, etc. **Overall, if I wanted this cost to be \$0, I could have made that happen.** However, I do find the aforementioned costs to be trivial considering the value I received in return.
-And more resolutely, as compared to tuition in a formal Masters setting.
+- **Educational resources: roughly $1,100.** This said, I spent $800 on the first half of the [Udacity Artifical Intelligence Nanodegree](https://www.udacity.com/course/artificial-intelligence-nanodegree--nd889) program.
+Thereafter, I bought a textbook, subscribed to some Coursera courses at $50/per, etc. **Overall, if I wanted this cost to be $0, I could have made that happen.** However, I do find the aforementioned costs to be trivial considering the value I received in return.
+And more resolutely, as compared to tuition in a formal masters setting.

-In 10 months, I spent roughly $12,000.
+In 10 foo months, I spent roughly $12,000.
 I ate out, traveled some, and afforded a terrific quality of life built around the thing I wanted to do most: full days of bright-eyed, and well-rested, machine learning study.

 ### Community
 I knew 2 people in Casablanca before I arrived.
 Finding a community was important to me.